kammous/k8s-training-doc/content/02-Installation/03-ubuntu-install/_index.md

 # /dev/mapper/k8s--master--01--vg-swap_1 none            swap    sw              0       0
 ```

-- Reboot VM
+- Reboot VMs

 ```shell
 $ sudo reboot
 ```

-Repeat the steps above for second VM
 {{% notice note %}}
-Do a ping test to make sure all VMs can reach each other.
+Do a ping test to make sure both VMs can reach each other.
 {{% /notice %}}